nunores/Seat-Management-Service/README.md

  -->

 ### User stories
-As an atendee, I want to be able to see the seat availability for each conference, so that I can consider all options.
+1. As an atendee, I want to be able to see the seat availability for each conference, so that I can consider all options.

-As an user, I want to be able to choose a conference, so that I can see the seats for each event.
+2. As an user, I want to be able to choose a conference, so that I can see the seats for each event.

-As an atendee, I want to be able to reserve a seat, so that I can safely attend the event.
+3. As an atendee, I want to be able to reserve a seat, so that I can safely attend the event.

-As the administration, I want each atendee to have to check-in, so that each atendee may sit on the seat they have reserved.
+4. As the administration, I want each atendee to have to check-in, so that each atendee may sit on the seat they have reserved.

-As an atendee, I want to be to cancel a reservation once I've made one, so that I'm free to back away from that commitment.
+5. As an atendee, I want to be to cancel a reservation once I've made one, so that I'm free to back away from that commitment.

-As part of the administration, I want to be able to change the layout of each conference room, so that the seats can be correctly booked.
+6. As part of the administration, I want to be able to change the layout of each conference room, so that the seats can be correctly booked.

-As part of the administration, I want to be able to see the seats that need to be sanitized, so that I can send a team to clean them later.
+7. As part of the administration, I want to be able to see the seats that need to be sanitized, so that I can send a team to clean them later.

-As the administration, I want to be able to manage the conferences, so that I organize the timetable and location for the events.
+8. As the administration, I want to be able to manage the conferences, so that I organize the timetable and location for the events.

-As an user, I want to be able to register, so that I can access the application.
+9. As an user, I want to be able to register, so that I can access the application.

+10. As an atendee, I want to be able to see if the seat I reserved has been cleaned, so that I can safely watch the talk.

 **INVEST in good user stories**.
 You may add more details after, but the shorter and complete, the better.
 In order to decide if the user story is good, please follow the [INVEST guidelines](https://xp123.com/articles/invest-in-good-stories-and-smart-tasks/).

 **User interface mockups**.